hello-robot/stretch_ros/stretch_gazebo/README.md

     roslaunch stretch_moveit_config demo_gazebo.launch
 ```

 This will launch an Rviz instance that visualizes the joints with markers and an empty world in Gazebo with Stretch and load all the controllers.
 There are pre-defined positions for each joint group for demonstration purposes.
-There are three joint groups, namelly *stretch_arm*, *stretch_gripper* and *stretch_head* that can be controlled individually via Motion Planning Rviz plugin.
+There are three joint groups, namely *stretch_arm*, *stretch_gripper* and *stretch_head* that can be controlled individually via Motion Planning Rviz plugin.
 Start and goal positions for joints can be selected similar to [this moveit tutorial](https://ros-planning.github.io/moveit_tutorials/doc/quickstart_in_rviz/quickstart_in_rviz_tutorial.html#choosing-specific-start-goal-states).
 A few notes to be kept in mind:

 * Planning group can be changed via *Planning Group* drop down in Planning tab of Motion Planning Rviz plugin.
 * Pre-defined start and goal states can be speciified in *Start State* and *Goal State* drop downs in Planning tab of Motion Planning Rviz plugin.